Skip to main content

 ● Internal and external network access (i.e., Internet and intranet) 10

-● Output impacts mission critical organization operations of the agency or other organizations, health or safety of individuals, national economic stability, national security, critical infrastructure, or similarly consequential operations 90
+● Output impacts mission-critical organization operations of the agency or other organizations, health or safety of individuals, national economic stability, national security, critical infrastructure, or similarly consequential operations 90

-● No system accounts used 0
+● No system accounts 0

 ● Standard system account(s) (roles limited by the business function) 10